jlui17/LetMeInUBC-2.0/lib/services/documentation/TrackingService.md

 When the `key` is `"email"`, the request must include the following params:
 - `email`

+When the `key` is `"allCourses"`, you don't need any additional params.

 It will return a JSON in the following format:

 `GET /tracking?key=courseName&session=W&department=COMM&number=103&section=101`